kamranahmedse/developer-roadmap/content/guides/http-caching.md

 Cache-Control: private
 ```

-Having said that, don't let it fool you in to thinking that setting this header will make your data any secure; you still have to use SSL for that purpose.
+Having said that, don't let it fool you into thinking that setting this header will make your data any secure; you still have to use SSL for that purpose.

 ##### public